 (Note: The number 113 represents the slope rating of a golf course of average difficulty, as set by the USGA.)

-Thankfully, you don't have to do the golf handicap calculation on your own.
-Your golf club's handicap committee will handle it for you.
-You can also use our free handicap index calculator - give it a try!
+Thankfully, as we said at the beginning, you don't have to do the math on your own.
+Your golf club's handicap committee will handle it for you, or the GHIN system if you log in to post scores.

 And here's that chart we promised: